David Price going on DL due to recurrence of elbow ailment

 The elbow injury that kept?
-Boston Red Sox left-hander David Price?off the Opening Day roster is back, and he will be placed on the disabled list, an MLB source confirmed to ESPN's Scott Lauber.
+Boston Red Sox left-hander David Price?off the Opening Day roster has returned, and he has been placed on the 10-day disabled list, the team announced Friday.

 Since his return to the mound, Price had sparred with the media, including a much-publicized incident in which he lashed out at Hall of Fame pitcher and current TV analyst Dennis Eckersley on the team plane June 29.